JosuaKrause/redipy/README.md

 ### Warning

-This library is still early in development and not all redis functions are available yet!
+This library is still early in development and [not all redis functions are available yet][implemented]!
 If you need certain functionality or found a bug, have a look at the [contributing](#contributing) section.
 It is easy to add redis functions to the API.